Justin-Watkins/Justin-Watkins.github.io/05-Segmentation.md

 demo_data$distance <- new_Data$V2
 ```

 Let's go ahead and delete rows where the customerid is missing.
-Use _na.omit_ to greedily remove all rows where any column is NA.
-You can be more subtle, but in this case _na.omit_ will get the job done.
+Use `na.omit` to greedily remove all rows where any column is `NA`.
+You can be more subtle, but in this case `na.omit` will get the job done.